Skip to content

 Mapping the Great Migration

-The interactive maps and data tables below provide detailed information about the movement of African Americans out of the South.
+See our interactive maps and data tables about the Great Migration of African Americans out of the South.
 Use them to investigate volumes and directions.

 Big Cities and Great Migrations

 Who settled in the big cities of the North and West?
-Three interactive maps show the answers decade by decade.
+These interactive maps show the answers decade by decade.